Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 . . . wherever you go, I will go; And wherever you lodge, I will lodge; Your people shall be my people, And your God, my God.

 — Ruth 1:15

-Ruth expresses this in word and exhibits this loyalty in action by returning with Naomi to Naomi's homeland.
-She was most likely despised considering the animosity between Israel and Moab at that time.
+Ruth expresses this in words and exhibits this loyalty in action by returning with Naomi to Naomi's homeland.
+Ruth was most likely despised, considering the animosity between Israel and Moab at that time.
 Ruth loyally cared for and provided for her mother-in-law without much prospect nor provision for her future.

-Ruth, who came from paganism, depicts for us the loyalty we ought to have towards our Lord Himself.
+Ruth, who came from paganism, depicts the loyalty we ought to have towards our Lord Himself.
 She contrasts Naomi's family, who came from a people who knew God yet sought provision elsewhere.

 . . . our great God and Savior Jesus Christ, gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.